champa720/material.io/_lessons/social-studies/projects/civil-liberties/civil-liberties-1.2.md

 ---
-title: Civil Liberties and Civil Rights
+title: Bill of Rights
 author: Multiple Sources

 subject: Social Studies
 category: Project Based
 chapter: 1
-section: 1.0
+section: 1.2
-tag: Close Reading
+tag: Civil Liberties and Civil Rights

-excerpt: ""
+excerpt: "The Bill of Rights protects the rights of individuals.
+Originally some of these rights applied only to white males, but today they apply to all citizens, regardless of race or gender."

 section_overview:
 -